ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 == Changelog ==
+= 5.27.2 (12-August-2021) =
+* New: Conversion of legacy widget YARPP block into YARPP Block
+* [Bugfix](https://wordpress.org/support/topic/display-in-sidebart-but-not-on-the-main-page/): New Blocks on widget's sections were showing on homepage
+* Bugfix: Remove the legacy widget YARPP block on the widgets interface
+* New: Option to add a custom reference ID on a YARPP Block
+* Enhancement: Consistency on "Heading" input fields on widgets and blocks
+* Enhancement: Show demo related post on the Widgets YARPP Blocks

 = 5.27.1 (03-August-2021) =
 * Bugfix: i18n / localization for new text strings was not working.
     + P.s.
 YARPP is available for [translation directly on WordPress.org](https://translate.wordpress.org/projects/wp-plugins/yet-another-related-posts-plugin/).
 Please check out the official [Translator Handbook](https://make.wordpress.org/polyglots/handbook/rosetta/theme-plugin-directories/).